 Two popular Medigap plan options in the United States are ending in the near future.

-Medigap Plan F and Plan C are going away because of a new law that no longer allows Medigap policies to newly eligible beneficiaries to cover Medicare Part B deductibles after 2020.
+Medigap Plan F and Plan C are going away because of a new law that no longer allows Medigap policies to cover Medicare Part B deductibles after 2020.
 Newly eligible Medicare beneficiaries will not be able to purchase these two plans starting in 2020.

 This decision could impact millions of Medicare beneficiaries.